Biopsychosocial Assessment

 What is a biospsychosocial assessment?

-Biopsychosocial assessment is a logical offshoot of Engel’s theory.
-It is an evaluation that takes into account the biological, social, and psychological aspects of someone’s life when determining what is the cause of their problems.
-This differs from assessments that may look at primarily one area, such as a psychological or medical evaluation.
+Biopsychosocial assessments differ from assessments that look at primarily one area, such as a psychological or medical evaluation.
 A biopsychosocial assessment is done at the beginning of mental health treatment, usually as part of the intake phase.
 It is a series of questions that clients are asked to answer honestly.
-Due to its comprehensive nature, it may take longer to conduct than a more traditional therapy intake assessment.
-While a biopsychosocial assessment can be performed as part of a more general evaluation, it is usually done to help address a specific presenting problem.
+Because of its comprehensive nature, it may take longer to conduct than a more traditional therapy intake assessment.
+While a biopsychosocial assessment can be performed as part of a more general evaluation, it is usually done to help address a specific presenting problem.A biopsychosocial assessment is often done in the context of psychotherapy, but can also be done by medical and social work professionals who are not therapists.

 What is included in a biopsychosocial assessment?

-As the name suggests, questions on the assessment are related to the three discussed domains, namely biology, psychology, and sociocultural influences.
+As the name suggests, questions on the assessment are related to the three domains, namely biology, psychology, and sociocultural influences.

 Biology

 Biological factors involve genetics, physiology, chemistry, and neurology.
-Questions are going to address biological aspects that may include diet, sleep habits, and family history.
-An example of a few possible biology questions are as follows:
+Questions will address diet, sleep habits, and family history.
+An example of a few possible biology questions is as follows:• Do you take any prescription medication or supplements?
+If yes, what are they?

 • Is there a family history of significant medical problems or disease?
 If yes, what are they?